breakin/snestistics-homepage-staging/docs/tutorial-re2.md

     /* mI         808ABC 6B          */ rtl
 ```

-The function labelled `Auto0015` in my current disassembly writes the values in `A` and `X` to to `$0100,x` and `$0102,x` respectively, using the value in `$028E` as index.
-We clearly want to see where this function is called.
+The function labelled `Auto0015` in the current disassembly writes the values in `A` and `X` to to `$0100,x` and `$0102,x` respectively, using the value in `$028E` as index.
+We clearly want to see where this function is called from.

-I also included the following function, `Auto0016`, since we can see that it also plays a part in populating the data structure consumed by `NMI_vram_memcpy`.
-Seeing that it writes a zero word to the data indexed at `$0100`, it is likely used to terminate the data.
+I also included the following function, `Auto0016`, since it is likely that it probably also plays a part in populating the data structure consumed by `NMI_vram_memcpy`.
+Seeing that it writes a zero word to the data indexed at `$0100`, it is probably used to terminate the data.
 Now is a good time to move these two function from the `auto.labels` file to our organized label file.
-Although I do have a pretty good hunch on how they are used already, I'll wait with renaming them for a bit.
+Although we do have a pretty good hunch on how they are used already, I'll wait with renaming them for a bit.

 Also worth noting is that `Auto0015` increments X by 4 just before returning, making `$0100,x` point to the word after the two words written in the function.
 Since X isn't stashed away anywhere, we should look closely at how X is used right after `Auto0015` has returned to caller.